Guidance

 Where a charge point operator offers different roaming options for fleet drivers and consumers, this should be clearly displayed on their website or app to avoid confusion.

 A charge point operator must provide a report to the Secretary of State and the enforcement authority as part of the roaming requirement.
-The report format, requirements and information on how to submit the reports are provided in Table 3 of this guidance.
+See tables 5, 6 and 7 in the Reporting section of this guidance for report format requirements and information on how to submit the reports.

 Public charge points that are free to use are not within scope of this requirement.